shahanakhundmir/Telegraph-TechTask/README.md

 ### Further Unit testing has been carried out on the Related stories, these have looked at scenarios including:

+🟣Run npm test to run unit testing

 🟣 article.spec.js unit tests the that URL link for the article is displaying the correct page, which is defined in article.js

 🟣 posts.spec.js unit tests the related stories, it checks:

-	◾ Are the correct number of associated stories displayed
+	◾ Are the correct number of associated stories displayed for 2 different categories

-	◾

-	◾
+	◾ Zero matches should be found if article has no associated posts

 ## Search Engine Optimisation ⚙️

 ☑️ The title of the article is part of the <Title> tag